WayneMRoseberry/WayneMRoseberry.github.io/_posts/10-24-2023-Think-of-testing-across-sprints-like-lego-bricks.markdown

 Let's talk about Legos first
 ----------------------------

-If you have ever built a wall, or anything, out of Lego bricks, you know that you cannot build any stable structure if the bricks all line up perfectly on their edges.
+If you have ever built a wall, or anything out of Lego bricks, you know that you cannot build any stable structure if the bricks all line up perfectly on their edges.
 If bricks are perfectly lined up on their edges, the structure will collapse.
 A stable wall requires bricks that overlap.